The Hardy inequality and large time behaviour of the heat equation on $\mathbb{R}^{N-k}\times (0,\infty)^k$: Introduction

 The contribution of Hardy-type inequalities in the study of asymptotic behaviour was the subject of various influential papers, starting with the pioneering work of V\'azquez and Zuazua \cite{VazquezZuazua}, which deals with the heat equation with Hardy potential on $\RR^N$.
 They analysed the large-time decay and asymptotic profile of this equation, using, besides Hardy-type inequalities, all the machinery of SST and spectral results in the weighted space $L^2(K)$.
-Inspired by the latter paper, Krejčiřík and Zuazua \cite{DavidZuazuaTwistedDomains} applied those techniques to obtain decay estimates for the heat equations in twisted tubes and Krejčiřík \cite{Krejcirik} used similar methods to study the decay of heat semigroup with local magnetic field in the plane.
+Afterwards, those techniques were employed in order to obtain decay estimates for the heat equations in twisted tubes (Krejčiřík, Zuazua \cite{DavidZuazuaTwistedDomains}) and curved wedges (Krejčiřík \cite{DavidCurvedWedges}), but also for the heat semigroup with local magnetic field in the plane (Krejčiřík \cite{Krejcirik}).
 Later on, the paper \cite{CazacuDavid} by Cazacu and Krejčiřík is concerned with the heat semigroup generated by the magnetic Schr\" odinger operator perturbed by the critical Hardy potential.

 It is also worth mentioning the work \cite{Gkikas}, where Gkikas obtained small-time kernel estimates and a Harnack inequality for the heat equation with inverse-squared-distance potential in exterior domains, via Hardy-Poincare inequalities.